junhyung-park/junhyung-park.github.io/_pages/about.md

 I am interested in the foundations of causality (with a focus on its [measure-theoretic axiomatisation](https://arxiv.org/abs/2305.17139)) and statistical learning theory.

-**NEWS** I am organising the ICML 2026 workshop, ["Philosophy Meets Machine Learning"](https://sites.google.com/view/philmlicml26/home?authuser=0), to be held in Seoul, South Korea.
-If you're around, do drop by!
+**NEWS** I am organising the ICML 2026 workshop, ["Philosophy Meets Machine Learning"](https://sites.google.com/view/philmlicml26/home?authuser=0), to be held in Seoul, South Korea, on Saturday the 11th of July.
+If you're at ICML, do drop by!